blakerunyon09/blakerunyon09/README.md

 I'm Blake, a software engineer.

-I have an interest in several areas of programming: web, ML/AI, and games.
+I have an interest in several areas of programming: web, Machine Learning / Artificial Intelligence, and games.

-I work for Paper as an SE on a mix of *Vue, React, Unity, ML, and Node*.
+I work for Paper as an SE on a mix of *Vue, React, Unity, Machine Learning, and Node*.
 It's an awesome mix of projects. 🤓

 ## Always trying to learn: